acegal1/Election_Anaysis/README.md

 - The county with the largest number of voters

- Upadated code Shown as below :
+ Updated code Shown as below :

 ![Deliverable 2a updated code](https://github.com/acegal1/Election_Anaysis/blob/main/Resources/Deliverable_2a.png)